hphelion/documentation/cli.windows.installation.md

 ##Supply your Credentials## {#SupplyyourCredentials}

-The first time that you run the shell you must supply the access key, secret key, and tenant ID assigned during the registration process; You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+The first time that you run the shell you must supply the access key, secret key, and tenant ID assigned during the registration process; You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.
 You can also define the availability zone during the initial setup.**

 **Note: During a new configuration,
 <img src="media/api_keys-2.jpg" width="580" height="471" alt="" />